On Positive Geometry and Scattering Forms for Matter Particles

-for all sub-graphs which do not violate charge conservation.
-For sub-graphs corresponding to all $\mathfrak{f}$-$\mathfrak{af}$ external states, the kinematic factor associated with the propagator that violates charge conservation is simply zero and eq.~(\ref{colorkinemdualitfull}) reduces to a two-term identity. \\ Eq.~(\ref{colorkinemdualitfull}) is interesting for a number of reasons.
+Eq.~(\ref{colorkinemdualitfull}) is interesting for a number of reasons.
 For example, for sub-graphs corresponding to all $\mathfrak{f}$-$\mathfrak{af}$ external states, eq.~(\ref{colorkinemdualitfull}) does not correspond to any relationship that color factors obey as eq.~(\ref{anitfund}) does not apply to sub-graphs corresponding to all $\mathfrak{f}$-$\mathfrak{af}$ external states.
 Instead, we see that eq.~(\ref{colorkinemdualitfull}) can be considered a natural generalization of color-kinematics duality that emerges from requiring the scattering form to be projective.
-These two-term identities were noted in \cite{Johansson:2017bfl}, but not expanded on further as they were not necessary for their double-copy prescription. \\ In addition, the applicablity of eq.~(\ref{colorkinemdualitfull}) to ALL sub-graphs implies that the original KLT relations can be applied to $n_{f}=1$ (anti-)fundamental amplitudes \cite{Bjerrum_Bohr_2011, BjerrumBohr:2010yc, Bjerrum_Bohr_2010}.
-The only difference between $n_{f}=1$ (anti-)fundamental amplitudes and adjoint amplitudes is that many of the kinematic numerator factors in the (anti-)fundamental amplitudes are trivially 0 due to violating charge conservation.
+These two-term identities were noted in \cite{Johansson:2017bfl}, but not expanded on further as they were not necessary for their double-copy prescription.
+In addition, the applicablity of eq.~(\ref{colorkinemdualitfull}) to ALL sub-graphs implies that the original KLT relations can be applied to $n_{f}=1$ (anti-)fundamental amplitudes \cite{Bjerrum_Bohr_2011, BjerrumBohr:2010yc, Bjerrum_Bohr_2010}.
+The only difference between $n_{f}=1$ (anti-)fundamental amplitudes and adjoint amplitudes is that many of the kinematic numerator factors in the (anti-)fundamental amplitudes are trivially zero due to violating charge conservation.